Zapnoty — Errors, limits, retry

 Error codes

-API returns standard HTTP codes with JSON error body.
-The retryable field indicates whether the request can be retried.
+API returns standard HTTP codes with JSON body.
+The code field is a stable machine-readable identifier in lowercase snake_case (e.g. subscriber_not_found); retryable indicates whether the request can be retried; docs_url links to the code description.

 Error format: